Innovate for Social Good

 5. Communicate technical concepts and project updates clearly to both technical / non-technical stakeholders and peers.

-6. Present developed software in an engaging, marketable way to stakeholders and community members.
+6. Present developed software in an engaging way to stakeholders and community members.

 How to Join:

-• Confirm you meet the standing and core-preparation requirements.
+- Confirm you meet the eligibility: Standing and Prerequisits.

 Why Social Science Students?